 Once you decide what you’d like to grow, think about when the combination of plants (vegetables and flowers) will be at their peak flowering or producing and then create a schedule

-If you decide to plant vegetables, then you’ll need and area in your yard that receives approximately eight hours of sun every day.
-On the other hand, flowering plants and other decorative greenery will have different requirements and can vary greatly from plant to plant.
+If you decide to plant vegetables, then you’ll need an area in your yard that receives approximately eight hours of sun every day.
+On the other hand, flowering plants and other decorative greenery will have different requirements.
+As a result, needs can vary greatly from plant to plant.

 If you decide on vegetables, typically something around a square yard is a great place to start you garden journey.
-For flowers and other plants, you’ll just need to decide where to dig the beds that give you the optimal way to enjoy all your work.
+For flowers and other plants, you’ll just need to decide where to dig the beds that give you the greatest satisfaction.

 Most dirt and sandy soil can be enriched with compost to create the most nutrient rich soil for your plants.
-But it’s important to know how much mulch and other organic materials to add to your soil that is appropriate for the type of plants you have chosen.
+But it’s important to know how much mulch and other organic materials to add to your soil.
+This can vary by the type of plants of plants you have chosen.
 Consult your local gardening center who will be a big hope.

 If you are planning to plant vegetables (and for some flowering plants) they can be very attractive to the local wildlife who also appreciate fresh food from the garden.
 Just make the decision part of the planning process and if you have any questions ask an expert at your local gardening center.